+Property and Equipment

-Property and Equipment: Property and equipment are stated at cost or, if donated to the Organization, at their fair value on the date of the gift.
+Property and equipment are stated at cost or, if donated to the Organization, at their fair value on the date of the gift.
 Additions and improvements over \$2,000 are capitalized; expenditures for routine maintenance are charged to operations.
-Depreciation is computed over the estimated useful lives of the various classes of assets using the straight-line method.
+Depreciation is computed on the straight-line basis over the estimated useful lives of the assets, which range from 3 to 40 years.